 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety drugs.
-Antianxiety medications are prescribed to patients suffering from depression and anxiety.
+This indicates the percentage of residents prescribed antianxiety medications.
+Antianxiety medications are administered to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term care patients who are showing symptoms of depression.
-Many in the industry believe this is a measure of resident quality of life.
+This is a measure of the percent of long-term care patients who are demonstrating symptoms of depression.
+Many in the industry believe this is a reliable measure of patient quality of life.

 Appropriate Vaccine Usage